kjunh972/loex/README.md

 ## 🔍 Auto-Detection

-Loex automatically detects common project types and suggests appropriate commands when using the `detect` or `wizard` commands.
+Loex automatically detects common project types and suggests appropriate commands when using the `config detect` or `config wizard` commands.

 **💡 Important**: Run the command from your project's root directory to enable auto-detection.
 Loex analyzes files in the current directory to suggest the best commands for each service type.